danielt17/Reverse-cyclic-redundancy-check-CRC-/README.md

 00000000000000 100 <--- remainder (3 bits).
 Division algorithm stops here as dividend is equal to zero.
 ```

+Some important theortical basics are also needed:
+1. In a more formal manner one may say that we are doing calculation over $GF(2)$

 ### The algorithm:

 ### Edge cases: